Dr Marc Kenneth Etherington, MPhys, PhD, PGCAP, MInstP, AMRSC, FHEA

 I am now working as a research associate on the HyperOLED project, in collaboration with Merck, Microoled, Fraunhofer IOF and Intelligenstia Consultants, where I am looking into new emitter and host materials for use in hyperfluorescence OLEDs that will help push the boundaries of device efficiency.

-I am currently a Junior Research Fellow at Hatfield College.
+I am currently a Junior Research Fellow at Hatfield College and a member of the College Advisory Board (CAB).
 In the 2017/2018 academic year I presented on the topic of fluorescence in everyday materials particularly quinine and other medicinal molecules.

 Centre for Materials Physics